North Rhine-Westphalia: Westphalia

 Around AD 1, numerous incursions occurred through Westphalia and perhaps even some permanent Roman or Romanized settlements.
 The Battle of Teutoburg Forest took place near Osnabrück and some of the Germanic tribes who fought at this battle came from the area of Westphalia.
 Charlemagne is thought to have spent considerable time in Paderborn and nearby parts.
 His Saxon Wars also partly took place in what is thought of as Westphalia today.
 Popular legends link his adversary Widukind to places near Detmold, Bielefeld, Lemgo, Osnabrück, and other places in Westphalia.
 Widukind was buried in Enger, which is also a subject of a legend.

-Along with Eastphalia and Engern, Westphalia (Westfalahi) was originally a district of the Duchy of Saxony.
+Along with Angria, Eastphalia, and Nordalbingia, Westphalia (Westfalahi) was originally a district of the Duchy of Saxony.
 In 1180, Westphalia was elevated to the rank of a duchy by Emperor Barbarossa.
 The Duchy of Westphalia comprised only a small area south of the Lippe River.

 Parts of Westphalia came under Brandenburg-Prussian control during the 17th and 18th centuries, but most of it remained divided duchies and other feudal areas of power.
 The Peace of Westphalia of 1648, signed in Münster and Osnabrück, ended the Thirty Years' War.
 The concept of nation-state sovereignty resulting from the treaty became known as "Westphalian sovereignty".

 As a result of the Protestant Reformation, there is no dominant religion in Westphalia.
 Catholicism and Lutheranism are on relatively equal footing.
 Lutheranism is strong in the eastern and northern parts with numerous free churches.
 Münster and especially Paderborn are thought of as Catholic.
 Osnabrück is divided almost equally between Catholicism and Protestantism.

 After the defeat of the Prussian Army at the Battle of Jena-Auerstedt, the Treaty of Tilsit in 1807 made the Westphalian territories part of the Kingdom of Westphalia from 1807 to 1813.
 It was founded by Napoleon and was a French vassal state.
 This state only shared the name with the historical region; it contained only a relatively small part of Westphalia, consisting instead mostly of Hessian and Eastphalian regions.

 After the Congress of Vienna, the Kingdom of Prussia received a large amount of territory in the Westphalian region and created the province of Westphalia in 1815.
 The northernmost portions of the former kingdom, including the town of Osnabrück, had become part of the states of Hanover and Oldenburg.